faris-hamdi/faris-hamdi.github.io/content/authors/admin/_index.md

 ## About Me

 I am an undergraduate student specializing in Electronics and Communication Engineering with a concentration in Machine Learning and Computer Vision at the Delta Higher Institute of Engineering and Technology (DHIET), Egypt.
 As a research assistant in the Applied Machine Learning Lab, supervised by Prof. [El-Sayed M. El-kenawy](https://scholar.google.com/citations?user=fA25haEAAAAJ&hl=en), I contribute to advanced research projects in computer vision, deep learning, and optimization algorithms.
-Additionally, I work as a Research Staff member at the Applied Machine Learning (AML) Lab, part of the Zewail City Computing Society (ZCCS) at Zewai City, where I collaborate with a multidisciplinary team to advance the lab’s focus on computer vision, NLP, and machine learning.
+Additionally, I work as a Research Staff member at the Applied Machine Learning (AML) Lab, part of the Zewail City Computing Society (ZCCS) at Zewail City, where I collaborate with a multidisciplinary team to advance the lab’s focus on computer vision, NLP, and machine learning.